dashinja/30-seconds-of-interviews/questions/html-vs-react-event-handling.md

 <button onclick="handleClick()"></button>
 ```

-In React, the attribute name is camelCase and are passed the function reference inside curly braces:
+In React, the attribute name is camelCase and is passed the function reference inside curly braces:

 ```js
 <button onClick={handleClick} />